HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 This is probably the most important question any telemetry system has to answer.
 Since my services rarely serve any requests, we can not rely on organic traffic to control availability.
 Instead we probe each HTTP API every 15 seconds, and see if I get back a 200 OK (or 401 Unauthorized) response.
-For other services (e.g. samba), I check that a tcp connection can be established.
+For other services (e.g. samba), I check that a TCP connection can be established.

 **Implementation**

-* Services are discovered form the local configuration with a [small shell script](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/Makefile#L4-L11) that scans my docker-compose files for load-balancer configuration.
+* Service endpoints are discovered form the local configuration with a [cron job](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/Makefile#L4-L11) that scans docker-compose and keeps [a config file](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/pinghosts.yaml) up to date.
-  The shell script is run every hour from cron, and keeps a file [pinghosts.yaml](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/pinghosts.yaml) up to date.
-* Prometheus + Blackbox exporter are used to probe all the APIs.
+* Prometheus + Blackbox exporter are used to probe all the APIs listed in the file.
 * Grafana "State Timeline" panel is used for the final visualization.

 **Open Ends**
 - Prometheus metrics actually do not go through the OTel collector at the moment.
+  Surprisingly there is no good way to send metric data from Prometheus scrapers to an OTel Collector.
+  Instead, the official solution is to collect the metrics directly with the OTel collector.

 - Deploy a second probing location to get a look from the outside.
   As all services are only exposed on a trusted network (VPN, LAN) we can't use SaaS tools for this, but need to deploy another Prometheus instance on the network.

-## Host Availability with Node Exporter
+### Host Availability with Node Exporter

 {{< center >}}**Question:** Is the host system running?{{< /center >}}